 Before deciding on what the right heavy duty truck part is right for you, it is important to understand the different classifications of truck parts.
 There are three main classifications: OEM, OE, and Aftermarket.
 To ensure you equip your rig with the highest quality products, shop at Dieter’s.
 We have been manufacturing truck parts since 1976 and are known for utilizing state-of-the-art equipment and using non-magnetic stainless steel.
 Shop a name you can trust!

 Original Equipment Manufacturer (OEM) Parts

 Original Equipment Manufacturer or simply OEM replacement parts are manufactured by your truck’s manufacturer.
 They match the original part that came with the vehicle using the same manufacturing processes and material.
 One of the main benefits of OEM parts is that they are specifically built for your truck.
-Customers can ensure that they only receive top quality parts that are specifically built for your brand, make, and model of truck.
+Customers can ensure that they only receive top-quality parts that are built for your brand, make, and model of truck.
 However, these parts are generally more expensive than OE and aftermarket parts.
 Availability may also be limited depending on the manufacturer and the part you request.